letsencrypt/acme-spec/draft-barnes-acme.md

 such a nonce.

-An ACME server MUST include an Replay-Nonce header field in each successful response it provides to a client, with contents as specified below.
-(It MAY also provided one in an error response.)
-The value provided in this header MUST be unique to this response, and MUST be unpredictable to parties other than the server.
+An ACME server MUST include an Replay-Nonce header field in each successful response to a POST it provides to a client, with contents as specified below.
+It MAY also provide one in an error response.
+The value provided in this header MUST be unique to this response, with high probability.

-Every JWS sent by an ACME client MUST include, in its protected header, a "nonce" header parameter, with contents as defined below.
+Every JWS sent by an ACME client MUST include, in its protected header, the "nonce" and "acmePath" header parameters, with contents as defined below.
+As part of JWS verification, the ACME server MUST verify that the "acmePath" header parameter is exactly equal to the path to which the request was submitted.
+The server SHOULD provide HTTP status code 400 (Bad Request) if the path does not match.

 As part of JWS verification, the ACME server MUST verify that the value of the "nonce" header is a value that the server previously provided in a Replay-Nonce header field.
 One a nonce value has appeared in an ACME request, the server MUST consider it invalid, in the same way as a value it had never issued.

 When a server rejects a request because its nonce value was unacceptable (or not present), it SHOULD provide HTTP status code 400 (Bad Request), and indicate the ACME error code "urn:acme:badNonce".

 The precise method used to generate and track nonces is up to the server.
-For example:

-* The server could generate a random 128-bit value for each response, keep a list of issued nonces, and strike nonces from this list as they are used.
+For example, the server could generate a random 128-bit value for each response, keep a list of issued nonces, and strike nonces from this list as they are used.

-* The server could provide an encrypted counter, where the counter is incremented for each request, and the encryption key is known only to the server.
-The server can then decrypt nonce values and check that the decrypted counter value is less than the current value of the counter, and not on a list of counters already used in requests.

 ### Replay-Nonce

 The "Replay-Nonce" header field includes a server-generated value that the server can use to detect unauthorized replay in future client requests.
-The server should generate the value provided in Replay-Nonce in such a way that they are unique to each message and unpredictable to a party other than the server.
+The server should generate the value provided in Replay-Nonce in such a way that they are unique to each message, with high probability.

 The value of the Replay-Nonce field MUST be an octet string encoded according to the base64url encoding described in Section 2 of